mlliarm/mlliarm.github.io/README.md

 I'm also interested in data analytics and the application of mathematical methods in the fields of machine learning, statistics and optimization using Python and R.

-Finally, I'm holding a MSc in Computational Mathematics and Computational Intelligence from the Mathematics department of the University of Patras and a BSc in Physics.
+Finally, I'm holding a MSc in Computational Mathematics and Computational Intelligence from the Mathematics department of the University of Patras and a BSc in Physics from the University of Crete.
 My MSc thesis was on Active machine learning using JCLAL and Weka.

 # What